Helping the Student with ADHD in the Classroom

-Generally, research has not supported the effectiveness of complete elimination of all irrelevant stimuli from the student’s environment.
-However, as these students have difficulty paying attention, to begin with, it is important that attractive alternatives to the task at hand be minimized.
+Generally, research has not supported the effectiveness of the complete elimination of all irrelevant stimuli from the student’s environment.
+However, as these students have difficulty paying attention, to begin with, attractive alternatives to the task at hand must be minimized.
 For example, activity centres, mobiles, aquariums and terrariums should not be placed within the student’s visual field.

-Knowledge of ADHD and its primary symptoms is helpful in anticipating difficult situations.
-It is essential to keep in mind that some situations will be more difficult for than others.
+Knowledge of ADHD and its primary symptoms helps anticipate difficult situations.
+It is essential to remember that some situations will be more difficult than others.
 For example, effortful problem-solving tasks are especially problematic.
 These situations should be anticipated and appropriate accommodations made.
-When presenting a task that the teacher suspects might exceed the student’s attentional capacity, it is appropriate to reduce assignment length and emphasise quality as opposed to quantity.
+When presenting a task that the teacher suspects might exceed the student’s attentional capacity, reducing assignment length and emphasizing quality instead of quantity is appropriate.

 Contingency management: Encouraging appropriate behaviour

-Although classroom environment changes can be helpful in reducing problematic behaviours and learning difficulties, by themselves, they are typically not sufficient.
-Thus, contingencies need to be available that reinforce appropriate or desired behaviours and discourage inappropriate or undesired behaviours.
+Although classroom environment changes can help reduce problematic behaviours and learning difficulties, they are typically insufficient.
+Thus, contingencies that reinforce appropriate or desired behaviours and discourage inappropriate or undesired behaviours need to be available.

 Powerful external reinforcement

-First, it is important to keep in mind that the contingencies or consequences used with these students must be delivered more immediately and frequently than is typically the case.
+First, it is important to remember that the contingencies or consequences used with these students must be delivered more immediately and frequently than is typically the case.
 Additionally, the consequences used need to be more powerful and of a higher magnitude than is required for students without ADHD.
-Students with ADHD need external criteria for success and need a pay-off for increased performance.
+Students with ADHD need external criteria for success and a pay-off for increased performance.
 Relying on intangible rewards is not enough.

-Use of both negative and positive consequences is essential when working with ADHD students.
+Using negative and positive consequences is essential when working with ADHD students.
 However, before negative consequences can be implemented, appropriate and rich incentives should first be developed to reinforce the desired behaviour.
-It is important to give much encouragement, praise and affection as these students are easily discouraged.
 When negative consequences are administered, they should be given in a fashion that does not embarrass or put down students.
-Also, it is essential to keep in mind that the rewards used with these students lose their reinforcing power quickly and must be changed or rotated frequently.
+Giving much encouragement, praise and affection are important as these students are easily discouraged.
+Also, it is essential to remember that the rewards used with these students lose their reinforcing power quickly and must be changed or rotated frequently.

 Token economy systems

-These systems are an example of a behavioural strategy proven to help improve both the academic and behavioural functioning of students with ADHD.
-These systems typically involved giving students tokens (e.g., poker chips) when they display appropriate behaviour.
-These tokens are in turn exchanged for tangible rewards or privileges at specified times.
+These systems are an example of a behavioural strategy proven to help improve the academic and behavioural functioning of students with ADHD.
+These systems typically give students tokens (e.g., poker chips) when they display appropriate behaviour.
+These tokens are exchanged for tangible rewards or privileges at specified times.

 While verbal reprimands are sufficient for some students, more powerful negative consequences, such as response-cost programs, are needed for others.
 These programs provide mild punishment when problem behaviour is displayed.
 For example, a student may lose earned points or privileges when previously specified rules are broken.
 There is evidence that such programming decreases ADHD symptoms such as impulsivity.
 A specific response-cost program found to be effective with ADHD students involves giving a specific number of points at the start of each day.
 When a rule is broken (a problem behaviour is displayed), points are taken away.
-Thus, to maintain their points students must avoid breaking the rule.
-At the end of the period or day, students are typically allowed to exchange the points they have earned for a tangible reward or privilege.
+Thus, to maintain their points, students must avoid breaking the rule.
+At the end of the period or day, students are typically allowed to exchange their earned points for a tangible reward or privilege.

-Removing the student from positive reinforcement, or time-out typically involves removing the student from classroom activities.
+Removing the student from positive reinforcement or time-out typically involves removing the student from classroom activities.
 Time-out can be useful in reducing aggressive and disruptive actions in the classroom, especially when these behaviours are strengthened by peer attention.
-They are not helpful; however, when problem behaviour is a result of the students desire to avoid school work.
+They are not helpful; however, problem behaviour results from the student’s desire to avoid school work.
 The time-out area should be a pleasant environment, and a student should be placed in it for only a short time.
-Time-out is ended based upon the student’s attitude.
-At its conclusion a discussion of what went wrong and how to prevent the problem in the future takes place.
+Time-out is ended based on the student’s attitude.
+At its conclusion, a discussion of what went wrong and how to prevent future problems occurs.
 While these procedures are effective with ADHD students, it is recommended that they are used only with the most disruptive classroom behaviours and only when there is a trained staff.

 As students with ADHD are a heterogeneous group, there is no one intervention (or set of interventions) that will improve the classroom functioning of all of these students.
-Thus, it is suggested that classroom modifications are tailored to the unique needs of each student.
-In developing these modifications, it is perhaps best to begin by examining how the classroom environment might be changed to set up the student with ADHD for success.
-The next step is to consider the implementation of a contingency management system designed to provide external incentives for appropriate classroom behaviours.
+Thus, it is suggested that classroom modifications be tailored to each student’s unique needs.
+In developing these modifications, it is perhaps best to examine how the classroom environment might be changed to set up the student with ADHD for success.
+The next step is to consider implementing a contingency management system to provide external incentives for appropriate classroom behaviours.
 In doing so, it is important to remember that behaviour management programs must be consistently applied.

-Further, it is essential to avoid excessive use of negative consequences (such as reprimands, time-out).
-In all cost programs, it is crucial to avoid the use of unrealistic standards that result in excessive point or privilege loss.
+In all cost programs, avoiding unrealistic standards that result in excessive point or privilege loss is crucial.
+Further, it is essential to avoid excessive use of negative consequences (such as reprimands and time-out).
 Students must experience success.
-In other words, it is essential that caregivers reinforce frequently wanted behaviour rather than merely punish them for misbehaving.
+In other words, caregivers must reinforce frequently wanted behaviour rather than merely punish them for misbehaving.

 Source: LD online